I feel I should preface this by saying the slime is for princes and kings, too. Any royalty would enjoy this preschool fairy tale sensory experience!

 Sensory play for a preschool fairy tale theme

 It all started with a basic batch of slime (also known as “blubber” or “gak”).
+You only need two ingredients for this part (I may get commissions for purchases made through links in this post).
 I began with equal parts white glue and liquid starch, adding more glue until the texture was just right.
 It wasn’t an exact science, by any means.
 Through a bit of experimentation, we found we liked this recipe best:

 Squeeze a bottle of white glue into a bowl.
 Add warm water to the empty glue bottle, shake, and pout into the bowl.
 Stir the glue and water with a large craft stick.
 Add liquid starch a little bit at a time, stirring after each addition.
 We’ve found the best amount of liquid starch is just under the same amount of glue.
 Knead the mixture until it gets to the right consistency.

 Once the slime was ready, I placed it on one of the classroom tables with large craft gems.
 The children happily stretched the slime and played with it for a while, adding gems along the way.
 A few of our toy knights popped in, creating footprints in the slime.
 The kiddos observed that the footprints “disappeared” and the gems sunk when left in the slime for a while.
 Some fake flowers from a nearby sensory were added, as well.

 Then some of the royal slime meandered over to our nature/science center, where I’d set up an invitation to play and create with rocks.
 The invitation included purple sand, which the children loved.
 They desperately wanted to see what would happen if purple sand was sprinkled all over the white slime.

 I’ll be honest – the urge to say “no!” came in at this point, but I managed to stifle it.
 The kids weren’t hurting anything, we had more colored sand stored away for future use, and I really wanted to see where this was going!